raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

     (x => x(x))(m => a => fn(m(m))(a));
 ```

-We will use the reduced M combinator make a compact sage bird, too:
+We can use the reduced M combinator make a compact sage bird, too:

 ```javascript
 const sagebird =